 Individual therapy that successfully attains a long-term level of trust may be useful, as it helps people with the disorder to establish authentic relationships, in cases where this is desired.
 Individual psychotherapy can gradually affect the formation of a true relationship between the patient and therapist.

-Long-term psychotherapy should not be pursued because this disorder is difficult to ameliorate.
+Long-term psychotherapy is more difficult to pursue because this disorder is hard to ameliorate.
 Instead, therapy should focus on simple treatment goals to alleviate current pressing concerns or stressors within the individual's life.
 Cognitive-restructuring may be proper to address certain types of clear, irrational thoughts that are negatively influencing the patient's behaviors.
 This therapeutic plan should be clearly defined at the onset of treatment.